Heidi Hauge

 Heidi Hauge (born 14 October 1967) is a Norwegian singer of folk and country music.

 She began her career as a schlager singer.
-In 1999 she was noted by a manager of the Norwegian label Showtime Records, thereby signing her first contract.
-The following year she published her debut album, Country Time.
+In 1999 she was discovered by a manager of the Norwegian label Showtime Records and signed her first recording contract.
+The following year she released a debut album, Country Time.

-In 2001 her third album, Country Girl, reached the 15th place in the Norwegian album charts.
-Her best standing was the 7th place in 2004, with the same album.
+In 2001 her third album, Country Girl, reached 15th place in the Norwegian album charts.
+Her best standing was 7th place in 2004 with the same album.
 Six of her albums also entered the Danish charts, four of them in the top ten.

-By the end of 2002, with four published albums, Heidi Hauge had sold 170,000 records in Norway and 25,000 in Denmark, where she had appeared in a TV 2 program to promote her music.
+By the end of 2002, after four albums, Hauge had sold 170,000 records in Norway and 25,000 in Denmark, where she had appeared in a TV 2 program to promote her music.

-The majority of her songs are covers of country music classics, most of them in English but also in the Norwegian language.
+The majority of her songs are covers of country music classics, most of them sung in English but also in the Norwegian language.